travis-ci/docs-travis-ci-com/user/integration/platformio.md

 ---
-title: PlatformIO Deployment
+title: Embedded Builds with PlatformIO
 layout: en
-permalink: /user/deployment/platformio/
+permalink: /user/integration/platformio/
 ---

 <div id="toc"></div>

 ## Overview

 [PlatformIO](http://platformio.org/) is a cross-platform code-builder and library manager for embedded development with no external dependencies.
-By deploying to PlatformIO you can test on multiple platforms, frameworks and boards:
+Using PlatformIO you can test your code on multiple platforms, frameworks and boards:

 * *Platforms* - pre-built different development platforms for the most popular host OS (Mac OS X, Windows, Linux 32/64bit, Linux ARMv6+).
 Each of them includes compiler, debugger, uploader, etc: